What is Agoraphobia?

 Counseling can be a great tool for you to manage and overcome agoraphobia and lead a happy, stress-free life.

 Treating Agoraphobia and other anxiety disorders have a lot to do with regulating the nervous system, and addressing the underlying anxiety.
 But, How do we regulate our nervous system?
 Some of the best ways to do this is to:

 - Adopt a self-care practice: Incorporate meditation, mild exercise, and mindfulness into your everyday life.
 These practices can reduce your stress levels, heart rate, and release happy hormones into your body.
 They are simple, yet effective, ways to heal from within and manage your anxiety.

 - Go for Therapy: Therapy is a great way to seek professional guidance to manage agoraphobia.
 Therapists can work with you to understand the underlying patterns of thinking that contribute towards your fear of public spaces.

-The ideal way to treat agoraphobia would be a combination of a good self-care regime, counseling, and medications if required.
+The ideal way to treat agoraphobia would be a combination of a good self-care and self-help regime, counseling, and medications, if required.
 By using these techniques and with time, you will be able to manage agoraphobia and lead a joyful life.

 Counseling And Therapy For Agoraphobia

 At Inner Space, we believe that managing agoraphobia requires a multi-dimensional approach.
 Therefore, our therapists help you observe the underlying patterns of negative thoughts and beliefs, and regulate your nervous system and body through relaxation and somatic therapies.